phalcon-orphanage/docs/en/reference/cache.rst

 Improving Performance with Cache
 ================================
-Phalcon provides the Phalcon_Cache_ class allowing faster access to frequently used or already processed data.
-Phalcon_Cache_  is very similar to its Zend Framework counterpart but is written in C, achieving higher performance.
+Phalcon provides the :doc:`Phalcon_Cache <../api/Phalcon_Cache>` class allowing faster access to frequently used or already processed data. :doc:`Phalcon_Cache <../api/Phalcon_Cache>`  is very similar to its Zend Framework counterpart but is written in C, achieving higher performance.
 This class uses an internal structure of frontend and backend components.
 Front-end components act as input sources or interfaces, while backend components offer storage options to the class.

 When to implement cache?
 ------------------------